 Limit Alcohol and Other Drugs

-Caution against using alcohol and unprescribed drugs for relief.
+Caution against using alcohol and unprescribed drugs for relief or to numb emotional pain.

 Recharge